Types of accommodation

 Portuguese Refugee Council Visit Website

-Accommodation of spontaneous asylum seekers
+Accommodation of spontaneous asylum applicants

-As mentioned in Freedom of Movement, asylum seekers are generally referred by frontline service providers to the SOG following admission to the regular procedure, or in case of appeals against negative decisions.
+As mentioned in Freedom of Movement, asylum applicants are generally referred by frontline service providers to the SOG following admission to the regular procedure, or in case of appeals against negative decisions.
 At this point, the provision of housing is relayed by either local Social Security services for the duration of the regular procedure or by SCML in the Lisbon area at appeal stage.

-According to information provided by ISS, asylum seekers are mostly accommodated in private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and placement in collective accommodation facilities such as hotels or non-dedicated reception centres, e.g., emergency shelters, nursing homes, etc. While ISS manages reception facilities where applicants for and beneficiaries of international protection may be accommodated in certain circumstances,[1] none of them has places specifically assigned to such persons.
+According to information provided by ISS, asylum applicants are mostly accommodated in private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and placement in collective accommodation facilities such as hotels or non-dedicated reception centres, e.g., emergency shelters, nursing homes, etc. While ISS manages reception facilities where applicants for and beneficiaries of international protection may be accommodated in certain circumstances, none of them has places specifically assigned to such persons.

-While the majority of applicants for international protection supported by SCML are accommodated in private housing, since 2020, SCML also resorts to hostels to accommodate asylum seekers in order to guarantee accommodation while another solution is not available.[2]
-A very limited number of asylum seekers are sometimes referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
+Applicants supported by SCML are accommodated either in private housing, or in hostels.[1]A very limited number of asylum applicants are sometimes referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.

-Capacity and occupancy of the asylum reception system in 2022
+Capacity and occupancy of the asylum reception system in 2024

-Centre Capacity Occupancy at 31 December 2022
+Centre Capacity Occupancy at 31 December 2024

-Total 74 128
+Total 172 (+25) 128

 Source: CPR.